usami/wikilinks-jp/README.md

 ### Files

 The linker requires Wikipedia title to pageid mapping file.
 A mapping file is bandled with this repo (`data/jawiki-20190120-title2pageid.json.gz`).
-It was downloaded from [here](https://drive.google.com/drive/folders/1ncZnWgDPFuoKQyqAVIaDnnx85sjsW5cN?usp=sharing), and you can donwload the lates version there.
+You can download the latest version [here](https://drive.google.com/drive/folders/1ncZnWgDPFuoKQyqAVIaDnnx85sjsW5cN?usp=sharing).